finos/FDC3/docs/context/spec.md

     - [Financial Objects Specification](https://fo.finos.org/docs/objects/country)
     - [schema](/schemas/next/country.schema.json)
 - __fdc3.currency__
-    - An entity that can be used when referencing currency.
+    - A standard currency entity, defined by a code confirming to ISO 4217.
     - [schema](/schemas/next/currency.schema.json)
 - __fdc3.dateRange__
-    - A definition of a range of time, consisting of a start and end time..
+    - A definition of a range of time, consisting of a start and end time.
     - [schema](/schemas/next/dateRange.schema.json)
 - __fdc3.indicator__
     - A function or transformation performed on data and used to measure current conditions as well as to forecast trends.